[Rev. 6/7/2026 11:05:13 AM]

 DISCIPLINARY ACTION

 NAC 656A.600 Grounds for initiating disciplinary action or for denying issuance or renewal of registration.
-(NRS 656A.090, 656A.500, 656A.510) The Division may initiate disciplinary action against an interpreter or Communication Access Realtime Translation provider, or may deny the issuance or renewal of his or her registration if the Division finds, after providing notice and a hearing, that the interpreter or Communication Access Realtime Translation provider:
+(NRS 656A.090, 656A.500, 656A.510) The Division may initiate disciplinary action against a sign language interpreter or Communication Access Realtime Translation provider, or may deny the issuance or renewal of his or her registration, if the Division finds, after providing notice and a hearing, that the sign language interpreter or Communication Access Realtime Translation provider:

 1. Willfully and intentionally made a false or fraudulent statement or submitted a forged or false document to the Division;